2025 Afghanistan–Pakistan conflict: 15 October

 In the early hours of October 15, clashes erupted between Afghan and Pakistani forces along the Afghanistan-Pakistan border, with both sides accusing each other of being the aggressor.
 According to the spokesperson for the Afghan Taliban, the clashes in Spin Boldak led to at least 12 Afghan civilian deaths, with more than 100 others reported injured.
 However, local sources from Kandahar reported higher civilian casualties, with at least 29 killed and 122 wounded.
 At least 80 women and children were among the wounded according to a district hospital official.
 Taliban spokesperson also claimed that Afghan fighters had captured and destroyed several border posts in Spin Boldak, inflicting casualties on Pakistani security personnel, though no specific death toll was provided.
-Pakistani officials rejected the Taliban’s claims, dismissing them as propaganda, and stated that they had killed 15 to 20 Taliban fighters and injured several others.
+Pakistani officials rejected Afghan claims, dismissing them as propaganda, and stated that they had killed 15 to 20 Taliban fighters and injured several others.
 Pakistani officials also reported that 6 Pakistani security personnel were killed and 4 civilians were injured during the clashes.
 In Kurram, Pakistani officials stated that they had destroyed eight positions—including six tanks—belonging to Afghan forces, and had killed 25 to 30 fighters from both the Afghan Taliban and the TTP in a counterattack.